Adrian and Gillian Bayford Lottery Scam Exposed

 A group of mean-minded scammers has decided to put their heads together and use Adrian and Gillian Bayford’s name to pull off one of the oldest cons in the book the ‘fees up front’ scam.
-It seems that there has been a raft of emails going out claiming that the Byfords want to share their wealth out with people.
-An email might arrive in your inbox asking you for some personal details including your name, country, age, occupation and phone number.
+It seems that there has been a raft of emails going out claiming that the Byfords want to share their wealth with people.
+An email might arrive in your inbox asking you for some personal details including your name, country, age, occupation, and phone number.
 The email looks convincing as it contains a link to a BBC news article announcing ‘their’ win.

 Details of the Adrian and Gillian Bayford Scam

 So it’s easy to see how people can get sucked in as it looks particularly legitimate.
 However, once you scratch below the surface, all sorts of inconsistencies emerge.
 Different versions of the email might say ‘random selection was done by the legal advisers to this donation program’ or ‘your email, was given to us by Google management’.
 So, who’s got anything to gain by randomly selecting people to win, when there are people in their own community that could benefit?
 To make a further point, Google will never ever give out email addresses.
 That is against the law.